 Yes, you can evangelize your family and friends!

 Some of you will say, “Well, of course we can.
 We do it all the time!”
 Great!
-But many of you became living, loving, life-changed Christians after your family was grown or nearly grown, and your friends remember you the way you were.
+But many of you became living, loving, life-changed Christians after your family was grown or nearly grown, and your friends remember you the way you were, before you became an active believer.
 Then evangelizing family and friends is not so straight-forward.

 One of the best ways to start evangelizing your family is through your grandchildren, nieces, and nephews.
 Since I have four step-grandchildren (I call them my step-grands), my first published book was written for them.
 And their families!
 After all, one of the easiest ways to evangelize family is participating in The Family Read!